cddwx/crudeblog/README.md

 # wcsblog
-A simple and straightforward blog system written in PHP.
+A very simple and straightforward blog system written in PHP.

 2016-04-22